andyatkinson/blog/_posts/2010-09-02-email-service-providers-for-rails.md

 categories: [Ruby, Rails]
 ---

 Sending email (transactional and marketing) is part of most every web application.
 At work our project is nearing its first public release and we are talking about emails the application may be sending.
-The emails we know the application will be sending now are transactional emails like the "welcome" for new users, and password resets, however we are also expect our marketing team to send release announcements, and want to format the emails with HTML and CSS.
+The emails we know the application will be sending now are transactional emails like the "welcome" email for new users and password resets, however we are also expect our marketing team to send release announcements.
+We want to format the emails with HTML and CSS.

+##### Email service providers

 Using a service provider that integrates well with Rails and still allows the company to manage emails outside of the application would be very useful.
-Delivering high volumes of email can be technically challenging, and outsourcing a service like this fits the culture of the company and our small development team.
+Delivering high volumes of email can be technically challenging, and outsourcing that to a service would work well for our small development team.

-It also helps scalability a bit by moving email server management and load off our own application servers.
 Most of these services provide email tracking and reporting as well, which we would not get from a standard Rails mailer setup.
-The reporting helps us understand deliverability, opens, and clicks, without them having to log-in to the web application.
+The reporting helps us understand deliverability, opens, and clicks.

 Most of these services test their HTML and CSS templates in email clients like Microsoft Outloook, to ensure they render properly.
 This saves our company time since we don’t have to check rendering.

-The services I’ll look at (in no particular order): Postmark, PostageApp, Mad Mimi, and SendGrid
+The services we looked at: Postmark, PostageApp, Mad Mimi, and SendGrid

 I will also provide a 1 year cost estimate using the following data:
 50 users signing up per month, each receiving 1 welcome email, 1 password change email, 1 monthly feature announcement.
 Totals: